DeepNought/GetDataProject/README.md

 The work of generating, pre-processing and compiling the data was done by a number of researchers at [SmartLab][4], a Research Laboratory at the DITEN / DIBRIS Departments of the University of Genova.
-The paper describing this work can be found [here][5].
+The paper describing their work can be found [here][5].
 The data, titled *Human Activity Recognition Using Smartphones DataSet,*  was made available to us [here][1] by the [UC Irvine Machine Learning Repository][2].